RocketDerp/April14_2025/PostMalala/Oraganized_Hate/Organized_out-group_Hate_Systems.md

 The danger of addiction / attraction to science fiction over science nonfiction.

 Repeating: October 8, 2013: “The boys learn the Quran by heart, rocking back and forth as they recite.
-They learn that there is no such thing as science or literature, that dinosaurs never existed and man never went to the moon.”
-― Malala Yousafzai, I Am Malala: The Story of the Girl Who Stood Up for Education and Was Shot by the Taliban
+They learn that there is no such thing as science or literature, that dinosaurs never existed and man never went to the moon.” ― Malala Yousafzai, I Am Malala: The Story of the Girl Who Stood Up for Education and Was Shot by the Taliban.
+Page 107.